 Though Mellotronics and Sequential Circuits are both manufacturers with products that have stood the test of time, Wurlitzer takes historical influence to another level.
 The company was founded way back in 1853, originally mainly importing German acoustic instruments for resale in the United States.
 As technology evolved, they began producing their own electronic instruments, with the Wurlitzer Electric Piano (commonly referred to as “the Wurly”) being one of them.

-The Wurlitzer Electric Piano is known for its colorful sound; its reed-based build makes it a brighter, tighter electric piano than the Rhodes, boasting a velocity-sensitive grit that gained popularity among rock and funk players.
+The Wurlitzer Electric Piano is known for its colorful sound; its reed-based build makes it a bright electric piano with a velocity-sensitive grit that gained popularity among rock and funk players.
 Arturia’s physically-modeled Wurli V faithfully reproduces the Wurlitzer’s sound, while also adding supplemental features such as tonal shaping, a guitar amp, a rotary speaker, and effects boxes.